epogrebnyak/abacus/README.md

 rv.print(income_statement)
 ```

-8. Use current period end balances to initialize book at the start of next accounting period.
+8. Use end balances from current period to initialize book at the start of next accounting period.

 ```python
 end_balances = book.nonzero_balances()